Boochoo/SEN/project.md

 - Trio.accPic: The registered user can upload, change, and edit a picture for their own account.
 - Trio.usrnme: The logged in user is able to give themselves a username.
 - Trio.contact: The registered user and the visitor can contact the admin of Super Trio by filling the contact form.
-- Trio.faq: The registered user and the visitor are able to go to FAQs page to find some help concerning Super Trio.
+- Trio.faq: The registered user is able to go to FAQs page to find some help concerning Super Trio.
 - Trio.feedback: The registered user may reach the feedback form to fill and send feedback to the admin.
 - Trio.abtUs: The visitor can know about Super Trio by visiting About Us page.
 - Trio.comment: The logged in user can comment on any other shared locations posts of their friends by filling the comment input under each post.